ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

 Default and collection-specific configurations are executed:

 1. **When documents are Created, Modified, or Deleted**.
-  When a document is created, modified or deleted the configuration (either default or collection-specific) that applies to its collection is examined.
+  When a document is created, modified, or deleted the configuration (either default or collection-specific) that applies to its collection is examined.
   If the Revisions feature is enabled for this collection:
    * A revision of the document will be created.
    * Revisions will optionally be purged by limits set in the configuration.

 2. **When [Enforce Configuration]() is applied**.
   Enforcing Configuration applies the Revisions configuration immediately